VET Student Loans

 Lifetime Loan Limit

 The lifetime loan limit is the total amount you can incur in your lifetime under any Commonwealth HELP student loan scheme – whether it is Higher Education FEE-HELP, VET FEE-HELP or a VET Student Loan.
 It is indexed each year, in line with the Consumer Price Index (CPI).
-In 2020, the lifetime loan limit is $106,319 for most students (for students studying eligible Aviation courses the limit is $152,700).
+For 2021, the HELP loan limit is $108,232 for most students.
 Students can view their loan obligations by logging into myHELPbalance on the Study Assist website.
 You will need your Commonwealth Higher Education Student Support Number (CHESSN) to log in.